nebius/js-sdk/README.md

-# Nebius AI SDK for TypeScript
+# Nebius AI SDK for NodeJS

 A TypeScript SDK for interacting with Nebius AI services.